Jeremy5044/AddressBook/Readme.md

 to quickly bootstrap your angular webapp projects and dev environment for these projects.

 - Develop an Angularjs based basic address book application
-- The application should present the available contacts in two Toggle different views.
+- The application should present the available contacts in two toggle different views.

 ## Contributor
-Jeremy springer
+Jeremy Springer

+## View application
 click to view application https://tiy-jeremyspringer-adressbook-work.surge.sh/#!/address